jimdigriz/debian-clearfog-gt-8k/README.md

 You do not need to update u-boot, but if you wish to, I have detailed how to do this for you.

-We use a slightly different approach that what is [outlined by SolidRun on their website](https://developer.solid-run.com/knowledge-base/armada-8040-machiatobin-u-boot-and-atf/#from-u-boot):
+A slightly different approach is used compared to what is [outlined by SolidRun on their website](https://developer.solid-run.com/knowledge-base/armada-8040-machiatobin-u-boot-and-atf/#from-u-boot):

  * using a USB stick for a 1.5MB image seems excessive
+     * USB does not work under u-boot for me anyway
  * this approach covers what you need to do even when your unit is bricked
  * no need to use `download-serial.sh` when supplied with u-boot is `mrvl_uart.sh` which I found easier to get working